The-Affair-Magazine/theaffairmag/_posts/2021-05-31-help-mental-illness.md

 title: "How to Help Someone Who is Suffering from a Mental Illness"
 author: "Anvitha Mattapalli"
 image: /images/post-images/may-2021/How to Help Someone Who is Suffering from a Mental Illness.png
-excerpt: "It can be difficult to accept having a mental illness and reaching out for help.
-Read this article to learn how you can support people with mental illnesses."
+excerpt: "It can be difficult to accept having a mental illness and reach out for help.
+Learn how you can support people with mental illnesses."
 category: "Lifestyle"
 ---